Storage on Controller Hosts¶

 Ceph-mon is the cluster monitor daemon for the Ceph distributed file system that is used for Ceph monitors to synchronize.

 This filesystem is reserved for future use.
 This storage is implemented on a DRBD-synchronized partition on the controller primary disk.

-The following host filesystem commands can be used to resize non-DRBD filesystems (Backup, Docker, Kubelet and Scratch) and do not apply to all hosts of a give personality type:
+The following host filesystem commands can be used to resize non-DRBD filesystems (Backup, Docker, Kubelet, Scratch, and Log) and do not apply to all hosts of a given personality type:

 host-fs-list, host-fs-modify, and host-fs-show

 The host-fs-modify command increases the storage configuration for the filesystem specified on a per-host basis.
 For example, the following command increases the scratch filesystem size to 10 GB: